adithyakumar303/learn-java-script/readme.md

 # My first poem
-if i were a astronaut
+if i were an astronaut
 it would be difficult
 but also, fun